EdPoole/edpooleOld/_posts/2013-01-06-TheWrittenChallenge.markdown

 layout: post
 title: The Written Challenge.
 comments: true
-date: 6th January 2013
+date: 6th Jan 2013
+cover: written.jpg
+extract: 2013 has come, and like the joggers you only see at the start of January, I have decided to set myself a "New Year's Resolution".
+However unlike the January joggers, I'd like to still be going by February.
 ---

-2013 has come, and like the joggers you only see at the start of January, I have decided to set myself a "New Year's Resolution".
-However unlike the January joggers, I'd like to still be going by February.

 Here's a little confession.
 I haven't written anything of length in a long time.
 This probably all stems from my hatred of English whilst in school.
 Ever since studying maths based subjects at A level, and Computer Science at University, my need to write in well structured prose has rather diminished.
 Whilst I'm not sorry I stopped studying subjects that required me to write dull, pointless essays, I am rather sorry I stopped writing all together.